 When is a Cow Part of the Yoruba Engagement List?

-So, Seun continues: “Typical additional items include a cow, a bag of rice, a keg of palm-wine and vegetable oil.
-The reason for these is to have the groom share in the catering bill at the traditional engagement or reception so that as the groom provides the cow to be used (for meat), the in-laws would provide the remaining catering/ food items”.
+Seun continues: “Typical additional items include a cow, a bag of rice, a keg of palm-wine and vegetable oil.
+The reason for these is to have the groom share in the catering cost for his Yoruba traditional engagement or reception party.
+Usually, the groom provides the cow (to be cooked for meat), his in-laws (bride’s family) would provide the remaining catering/ food items”.

-Is Cash Accepted (by Groom) For Any Items Not Presented in Case Groom Could Not Purchase All Listed Items in the Yoruba Engagement List?
+Is Cash Accepted (from a Groom) For Items That Are Not Presented in Case Groom Could Not Purchase All Listed Items in the Yoruba Engagement List?

 To answer this question, I reached out to an old Yoruba woman (a grandmother/ mama) about how this is done regarding the typical Yoruba traditional engagement list.
 She told me that some items can be done in cash, meaning that the groom may be allowed to put down a cash value for an item in place of bringing the item.

-Is it Wrong for a Groom to Visit His Yoruba In-laws without Taking Gifts?
+Is it Wrong for a Groom to Visit His Yoruba In-laws without Taking Bringing Along Gifts?

 Answer: In Yoruba culture, it’s in bad taste for a groom to go empty-handed to officially meet his in-laws.
 (This is also same in other Nigerian culture, like with the Igbo and Edo marriage customs).

-The Yoruba mama I asked said that it is not good for the groom to visit his in-laws empty-handed.
+The Yoruba Granny/ Mama I asked said that it is not good for the groom to visit his in-laws empty-handed.
 He is expected to bring all or some of the items and confirm from the bride’s family if he could bring cash in place of specific items in the list.